About the Project

 Financial Information

-The Council are able to accurately calculate the profitability of the Quanterness and Hoy projects because both projects were awarded a Contract for Difference (CfD) in 2022.
+The Council are able to accurately calculate the profitability of the Quanterness project because the project was awarded a Contract for Difference (CfD) in 2022.
 The financial model includes contingency costs to address uncertainties or unforeseen challenges during construction, installation and operation.

 The Contract for Difference (CfD) scheme is the government’s main mechanism supporting the deployment of low-carbon electricity generation – providing a guaranteed price for the electricity generated for a 15-year period.
 A bid for a CfD for the Faray project will be made closer to its scheduled grid connection date.